 Clients/residents who are on transmission-based precautions for COVID-19 should only receive visits that are virtual, through windows, or in-person for compassionate care situations, with adherence to transmission-based precautions.
 However, this restriction should be lifted once transmission-based precautions are no longer required per CDC guidelines.

-For clients/residents that are not able to have visitors because of their high-risk medical status, or for clients/residents that test positive for COVID-19 infection, facilities are encouraged to implement one or more of the following options:
+For clients/residents that are not able to have visitors because of their high-risk medical status, facilities are encouraged to implement one or more of the following options:

 - Offering alternative means of communication for people who would otherwise visit, such as virtual communications (phone, video-communication, etc.).